zapfelr/job-spy-remix/job-spy-remix-prd.md

 - The change card includes:
   - Company name and logo
   - Change type (added, removed, modified)
-  - If added or removed: Job title, Job location, Job description, Timestamp
+  - If added or removed: Job title, Job location, whether it was added or removed, Timestamp
   - If modified: Previous job title or job Location, New job title or job Location, Timestamp
   - Total number of jobs available at the company
+    - If jobs were removed or added, this should show the previous total number of jobs and the new number of jobs

-### 4. Feeds
+### 4. Core MVP

 These change cards are organized into several feeds.
 Users should be able to toggle between the market and tracked companies feeds.
 - **Market Feed**:
-  - This feed is intended to show "the job market", all change cards for all companies and all jobs titles/departments
+  - This feed is intended to show "the job market", all change cards for all companies and all job departments
   - Available to all users, even those who haven't subscribed to any companies yet
   - Shows by most recent changes
   - Similar to a "Discover" or "For You" tab on social platforms
   - Serves as a discovery mechanism for users to find new companies to follow
 - **Tracked Companies Feed**:
-  - This feed is intended to allow a user to "track" certain companies they're interested in.
+  - This feed is intended to allow a user to "track" changes for specific companies they have chosen to track
   - This feed shows only the companies that the current user has explicitly tracked.
   - Provides quick access to the companies the user cares about most
   - Similar to a "Following" feed on social platforms
+  - Empty state if no companies have been tracked
+  - When a company is first tracked by the user, a change card should show in this feed stating "Started tracking [company name]"
+  - When a company is untracked by the user, a change card should show in this feed stating "Stopped tracking [company name]"
 - **Tracked Jobs Feed**:
-  - This feed is intended to allow a user to "track" or "star" certain jobs closely
+  - This feed is intended to allow a user to view all jobs they have "tracked", across all companies.
-  - This feed shows only the jobs that the current user has explicitly tracked.
+  - This feed shows only the change cards impacting jobs that the current user has explicitly tracked.
   - Provides quick access to the jobs the user cares about most
-  - Should we allow users to save job postings
+  - Shows by most recent changes
+  - Empty state if no jobs have been tracked
+  - When a job is first tracked by the user, a change card should show in this feed stating "Started tracking [job title] at [company name]".
+This card persists in the feed, in chronological order.
+  - When a job is untracked by the user, a change card should show in this feed stating "Stopped tracking [job title] at [company name]".
+This card persists in the feed, in chronological order.
+  - If a tracked job is removed/marked inactive by a company, a change card should show in this feed stating "[job title] at [company name] has been removed."
+It remains in the user's tracked jobs list, but no further change cards will be shown for that job, until/unless a future scrape finds this job is active again.
+This card persists in the feed, in chronological order.
 - **Feed Filters**;
-  - The market feed and tracked companies feed both have filters that allow a user to filter the changes they see by job title/department.
+  - The market feed and tracked companies feed both have filters that allow a user to filter the change cards visible by department and location
-  - Job title may need to be a fuzzy match: for example, change cards related to a "Software Engineer" job should show up if the user is filtering on "Senior Software Engineer" or "Engineer"
+  - Department filter:
-  - Department should be a multi-select dropdown of common departments at companies.
-This may also need to be fuzzy matched: for example, if I select "Design" as a department, I should see all change cards for "Product Design" or "UX" jobs
+    - Department filter should be a multi-select dropdown of common departments at companies.
+This is a predefined list of departments.
+    - When data is scraped, the departments should be categorized using this central list of departments across all companies.
+This should be inferred by the system, and can start with a simple keyword-based mapping rule.
+For example, if I select "Design" as a department, I should see all change cards for "Product Design" or "UX" jobs.
+If I select "Engineering" as a department, I should see change cards for titles like "forward-deployed engineers" and "senior software engineer".
+Make this mapping easy to change/update.
+  - Location filter:
+    - Location filter should be the simplest possible way to filter for location, using a library or plugin where possible.
+Filters should be by city (e.g. New York, NY; San Francisco, CA) or by state ("New York"; "California").
+Exact string matching on location fields from scraped data is fine for MVP.
+- **Company List**:
+  - When viewing the market feed or tracked companies feed, the user should see a list of companies in the sidebar
+  - This is the primary location for a user to "track" companies.
+Each company in the list has a button for users to track/untrack
+  - This list is sorted alphabetically.
+V2 will include search functionality.
 - **Company Detail Pages**;
   - Each company name is clickable and links to a company detail page
   - The company detail page also has a button to track/untrack the company
   - This page contains two views:
   -- the company feed, which contains all change cards for that company.
 These are listed in reverse chronological order, and show all change cards for that company without any filtering.
   -- the company's current jobs list, which contains the most up-to-date list of all jobs open/active at that company
-  - on the current jobs list on this page, next to each job listing, there should be a way to "track" that specific job listing. this will have it show up in the tracked jobs feed.
+    - next to each job on this list, there should be a way to "track" that specific job listing. this will have it show up in the tracked jobs feed.

-  ### 5. Other Core UI Features
-- **Company List**:
-  - When viewing the market feed or tracked companies feed, the user should see a list of companies in the sidebar
-  - Each company has a button for users to track/untrack
-  - Filter by industry/sector
-  - Sorted alphabetically
-- **Add Company Modal**:
-  - If a user doesn't see the company they're looking for in the list, they should see an option to add a company
-  - For MVP, this will simply send an email request containing the new company's jobs page URL
+    - if a job has had no changes or updates in the past 60 days, it should be marked in the UI as "likely stale"
 - **User Profile View**:
   - The user profile view will show a list of companies the user is tracking
   - The user profile view will show a list of jobs the user is tracking
-  - The user profile will allow the user to set their preferred job titles/department filter, so they don't have to reset it every time.
+  - The user profile will allow the user to set their preferred job department and location filters, so they don't have to reset it every time.
+- **Add Company Modal**:
+  - If a user doesn't see the company they're looking for in the company sidebar list, they should see an option to add a company
+  - For MVP, this will simply pop a modal to enter a URL, which when submitted, will send an email request containing the new company's jobs page URL to the job spy admin team.
+No validation required on this URL.
+Email should be sent to jobspyad@gmail.com.

 Main Layout:
 +----------------+------------------------------------------+